idvorkin/idvorkin.github.io/_td/testing.md

 - Reduced coupling between modules
 - Better documentation through tests as examples

-In other words, the same principles that make code testable also make it:
-- Easier to understand
-- Easier to maintain
-- Easier to modify
-- More reliable
-- Better documented

 Very related to [design](/design)

 - SOLID designs (OO joke there, haha!)